 These war movies for tweens, teens, and younger children aren't without violence and other questionable material, so use your discretion based on your kid's age and overall maturity.
 Films like Red Dawn come with a PG-13 rating, and therefore may not be great for very young children.
 However, the foreign film Life is Beautiful has a whimsical enough feel and avoids gratuitous violence, so it could be a great war movie for beginners.

-Browse this list of war movies below!
-Vote up the best movies to introduce kids to the genre.
+Browse this list of war movies below and vote up the best movies to introduce kids to the genre.
+Then, check out our list of the best ww1 movies.

 Actors: Benedict Cumberbatch, Tom Hiddleston, Emily Watson, Liam Cunningham, David Thewlis, + more